On this page

 Use Autocapture to get fast insights

-Amplitude's Autocapture is the best option for getting up and running quickly.
-This document helps you enable Autocapture across your digital products for out of the box analytics with minimal engineering.
+Amplitude's Autocapture is the fastest way to get up and running.
+This document helps you enable Autocapture across your digital products for default analytics with minimal engineering.

 Autocapture for the web